Ockham are re-imagining urban living by designing apartments that are conducive to living more sustainably.

 It'll stand out because it'll have limited access and parking for cars, while being close to public transport hubs.
 Todd says: “It’s modelled on quality, compact European city centres.
 The roading network is very limited but the walking and cycling network through those apartments is second to none.

-Sustainability is an important focus in choice of construction materials, with facades made of brick or pre-cast concrete for durability and low maintenance, plus innovative German hot water systems that output 7.5kW for every 1KW of energy input.
+Sustainability is an important focus in choice of construction materials, with facades made of brick or pre-cast concrete for durability and low maintenance.
+There are also innovative German hot water systems that output 7.5kW for every 1KW of energy input.
 Rainwater harvesting will be a feature of every building, along with over-spec insulation.

 Maungārongo will also stand out because of its design: “When it turns up in international magazines in 10 years’ time, you'll be able to see it’s unique to New Zealand.
 It’s distinctly Māori in its design.
 It's in everything you touch and see and even smell as you walk through the buildings, street ways, lanes and plantings.
 It's a very detailed design response in sync with Māori design frameworks.”

-But, says Todd, without Kiwibank, Maungārongo would not exist and – more to the point – neither would Ockham.
+Todd says that without Kiwibank, Maungārongo would not exist and — more to the point — neither would Ockham.

-In 2009 Todd, a builder and developer, and Benjamin Preston, who was exiting a high flying merchant banking career, approached Kiwibank for additional finance.
+In 2009 Todd, a builder and developer, and Benjamin Preston, who was exiting a high flying merchant banking career, approached us for additional finance.

 Over the past two years, Ockham has returned to its roots by involving Kiwibank again in three of their projects “but without Kiwibank being in the market back then, we literally could not have started off on residential,” says Todd.

-From those first apartments back in 2009, the company grew from a medium-sized business to a leading New Zealand vertically-integrated business able to deliver major projects like the 40 buildings and 3,000 apartments about to get under way in Point Chevalier – all in a sustainable way.
+From those first apartments back in 2009, the company grew from a medium-sized business to a leading New Zealand vertically-integrated business.
+It's now able to deliver major projects like the 40 buildings and 3,000 apartments about to get under way in Point Chevalier — all in a sustainable way.

-Working with Ockham also supports Kiwibank’s goal to deliver $2b in sustainable finance by 2030, to support Kiwi businesses to be more sustainable.
+Working with Ockham also supports our goal to deliver $2b in sustainable finance by 2030, to support Kiwi businesses to be more sustainable.

 “How we price our lending is always bespoke to our customers, and it varies between developer and project.
 What I can say is Ockham's pricing reflects their focus on sustainability. ”